thetpmguy/AI-Driven-Engineering-Cognition-at-Scale/case-studies/case-1-cursor-claude-cognition-layer.md

-# Case 1: Cursor + Claude as an Engineering Cognition Layer
+# Case 1: VScode + Claude as an Engineering Cognition Layer

 ## S — Situation